sungchun12/iot-python-webapp/README.md

 - For google apis, if it's the first time enabling, it may error out and force you to manually enable or rerun the terraform build
 - Managing secrets and setting up IAM at a granular level is a project of its own.
 You'll notice most of the roles grant wide permissions for demo purposes.
 - Setting up good parameters for interoperability across modules requires robust, upfront repo planning
-- Dataflow jobs have to restart everytime you redeploy infrastructure with terraform-even if you don't make any changes!
+- Dataflow jobs have to be replaced everytime you redeploy infrastructure with terraform-even if you don't make any changes!
 This will disrupt the live data flow, so be mindful when redeploying
 - Terraform features follow a couple months delay after a new GCP service is released
-- Next time, I would create distinct pub/sub pull subscriptions for each of the data pipelines to the same topic to ensure at least once delivery for each ingestion point
+- Next time, I would create a distinct pub/sub push subscription for the cloud function and pull subscriptions for the dataflow jobs for the same topic to employ the [proper throughput mechanisms](https://cloud.google.com/pubsub/docs/subscriber#push-subscription)

 ## Further Reading